Degeneration of endomorphisms of the complex projective space in the hybrid space: Questions

 \subsection{Characterization of uniform functions}

-The notion of uniform functions depends on the choice of smooth positive metrization on $\cL$.
-It would be interesting to explore if one can give a more intrinsic definition of uniform function not relying on the existence of an approximating sequence of model functions.
+The notion of uniform function a priori depends on the choice of a smooth positive metrization on $\cL$.
+It would be interesting to explore if one can give a more intrinsic definition of uniform functions not relying on the existence of an approximating sequence of model functions.